Dr. Shirley's Web Courses

 - AD 1660

-- The Restoration of the Monarchy in England and Scotland;
+- The Restoration of the Monarchy in England and Scotland

-The future James II, son of Charles I, marries Anne Hyde.
+The future James II, son of Charles I, married Anne Hyde.
 Their daughters, Mary and Anne, became Queens of England.
 Charles II (James II brother) insisted that the girls be brought up as Protestants, although both Charles II and James II favored Roman Catholicism

 - AD 1660-1685

-- Charles II, reversel of the decision of the Long Parliament, reinstated the Apocrypha and Deuterocanonical books, but the decision was not accepted by the non-conformists (those who did not accept Parliament's Act of Conformity)
+- Charles II, reversed of the decision of the Long Parliament, reinstated the Apocrypha and Deuterocanonical books, but the decision was not accepted by the non-conformists (those who did not accept Parliament's Act of Conformity)

 - AD 1666